Brittany is a special needs mother, law enforcement wife, and self-published poet.

 Thank you for the kind words.
 I'm glad I was able to help people who may be dealing with ADD or know someone who is dealing with this disorder.
 As for the video capsule, I am still learning how Hubpages works.

-Misbah Sheikh from The World of Poets on June 10, 2021:
+Misbah Sheikh from — This Existence Is Only an Illusion on June 10, 2021:

 Thanks for sharing this valuable information, Brittany.
 I also have written an article about few months ago on the same topic but for children named “Children With Attention Disorder.”